alvarosdev/staticmap-osm-generator/README.md

 ## API Endpoints

-The server exposes a single endpoint for map generation:

 ### `GET /map`

 Generates a 256×256 PNG map tile with a centered marker at the specified coordinates.